• Skip to primary navigation

 First, preheat your oven to 350 degrees F.

 Next, combine the almond flour, tapioca flour, cocoa powder, coconut sugar, cinnamon, baking soda and salt in a large mixing bowl.
-I recommend sifting the almond flour and cocoa powder, as they have a tenancy to clump.
-Stir with a whisk until well mixed.
+I recommend sifting the almond flour and cocoa powder, as they have a tendency to clump.
+Combine with a whisk until well mixed.

 Pour the batter into a lined muffin pan.
 Each cupcake is about ¼ cup batter, making 12 cupcakes.